-Standard/ Interpretation Description Effective from periods beginning on or after the following date These amendments include requirements for sale and leaseback transactions in IFRS 16 to explain how an entity accounts for a sale and leaseback after the date of the transaction.
+Standard/ Interpretation Description Effective from periods beginning on or after the following date Amendment to IFRS 16 - Leases on sale and leaseback These amendments include requirements for sale and leaseback transactions in IFRS 16 to explain how an entity accounts for a sale and leaseback after the date of the transaction.
 Sale and leaseback transactions where some or all the lease payments are variable lease payments that do not depend on an index or rate are most likely to be impacted.
-1 January 2024 Amendments to IAS 7 and IFRS 7 on Supplier finance arrangements 1 1 January 2024
+1 January 2024 Amendments to IAS 7 and IFRS 7 on Supplier finance arrangements These amendments require disclosures to enhance the transparency of supplier finance arrangements and their effects on a company's liabilities, cash flows and exposure to liquidity risk.
+The disclosure requirements are the IASB's response to investors' concerns that some companies' supplier finance arrangements are not sufficiently visible, hindering investors' analysis.
+1 January 2024